MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

     - **Get acquainted with and set up Microsoft Cloud App Security**.
 See [Quickstart: Get started with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security).
     - **Get started with Classifiers**.
 Classifying content and then labeling it so it can be protected and handled properly is the starting place for the information protection discipline.
 See [Getting started with trainable classifiers](classifier-getting-started-with.md).

-- **Learn about and create Communication compliance policies**.
+- **Learn about and create Communication compliance policies** to quickly identify and remediate corporate code-of-conduct policy violations.
 See [Communication compliance in Microsoft 365](communication-compliance.md).

 - **Visit your Microsoft 365 solution catalog often**, and make sure to review new solutions to help you with your compliance needs.
 Sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com) and then select **Catalog** in the left navigation pane.